riceissa/issarice.com/wiki/math-335.md

     something maleficent.---Indeed UW is a very *lonely* place in the same way that doing archival work is lonely, because nobody else seems to care about the things I intensely care about.

+[^gloaded]: See also this quote from ["Why are modern scientists so dull?
+How science selects for perseverance and sociability at the expense of intelligence and creativity"](http://kernull.com/bioradio.pdf):

+    > Also, in the past educational ability was more often measured using
+    > relatively-infrequent, timed and supervised, previously-unseen formal
+    > examinations during which the examinee would need to work fast to
+    > organize their knowledge.
+Such formal examinations are likely to be more
+    > ‘g-loaded’ (i.e., correlate more strongly with IQ) than the greater
+    > emphasis on frequent ‘course work’ which has characterized educational
+    > systems over recent decades – course work tends to reward
+    > Conscientiousness over IQ compared with formal exams and be preferred by
+    > more Conscientious and less intelligent students.